yarel-di/yarel/README.md

 }
 ```

-It declares that the permutation we are going to define takes three integers its input.
-To ease the presentation we assume to use natural numbers only.
+It declares that the permutation we are going to define takes three integers in inputm which, to simplify this shrot presentation we assume are limited to natural numbers only.
 The definition of the permutation says that the third input becomes the first output, the first input becomes the second output and the second input becomes
 the third output.